-While the Italian daily La Repubblica turned to the designers of The Guardian for its typeface, by contrast the Guardian Media Group opted for the Italian type designers at CAST to revamp The Observer.
-Since its foundation, more than two centuries after it first came out on 4 December 1791, The Observer has been committed to informing its readers ‘unbiased by prejudice – uninfluenced by party’.
+While the Italian daily La Repubblica turned to the designers of The Guardian for its typeface, by contrast the Guardian Media Group opted for the Italian type designers at CAST to revamp The Observer, the oldest Sunday paper in the world.

 Here’s what creative director Alex Bauer had to say: